amastigote/amastigote-browser-ext/README.md

 f) Configure server ip/address & port(running at 8080 in default)
 ```

-You can also `./pack.sh` to generate a minified installable ZIP.
+You can also `./pack.sh` to generate a minimized installable ZIP.

 ## Debug

 - Firefox 54.0 or higher(lower?) version is required.
-- Extension installed in debug mode needs reinstallation each time the browser is restarted.
+- Extension installed in debug mode needs re-installation each time the browser is restarted.
 ```
 a) Visit 'about:debugging'
 b) Press 'Load Temporary Add-on'